Hoolai Games: Checkmate

 Checkmate (将军) is a free-to-play World War II turn-by-turn strategy iPad game.
 Players can assume the role of a general commanding an Allied or Axis army from World War II, reclaiming invaded territories in Europe.
 As a PvP game, Checkmate supports PvE single player campaigns, however the game includes guild-style social game features, with which players can battle players from opposing factions.

 Hoolai Poker

 Hoolai Poker (胡莱德州扑克) is a social gambling platform.
 Its current primary poker game is Texas Hold’em.
 The game deals strictly in virtual currency, however competitive players can participate in tournament events with the chance of winning real life prizes.
 For casual play, Hoolai Poker offers other poker variants including Caribbean Poker and Video Poker.

 Wartune

-In 2014, Wartune, a stand-alone mobile game, accounted for about 40% of the company's mobile revenue.
-The game was developed in conjunction with another game company, 7th Road.
+Wartune is a hybrid strategy MMORPG (massively multiplayer online role-playing game) originally developed by Chinese studio 7th Road.
+First launched as a browser-based game around 2011, Wartune combines city-building mechanics with turn-based combat, character progression, PvP arenas, multiplayer dungeons, and large-scale guild battles.
+It gained widespread popularity on Western web platforms like Facebook, Kongregate, and Kabam.com, and was hosted by multiple publishers including R2Games, Armor Games, and Proficient City.

+In late 2013, a mobile adaptation of the game titled Wartune: Hall of Heroes was co-developed by Hoolai Games and 7th Road, designed specifically for mobile play with optimized controls and shorter gameplay sessions.
+The Chinese release proved commercially successful, with Wartune accounting for approximately 40% of Hoolai’s mobile revenue in early 2014.
+The game's launch coincided with a significant surge in Hoolai's mobile earnings, which tripled over three consecutive quarters.

+In June 2014, Hoolai licensed publishing rights to Kabam for international markets.
+Kabam released Wartune: Hall of Heroes on iOS and Android across North America and Europe, where it quickly became a top-grossing app, generating approximately $7 million per month from in-app purchases in English-speaking regions.
+This release was also part of Kabam’s broader strategy to invest in successful Asian games and bring them to Western audiences through its $50 million Asian development fund.

+The Wartune franchise later expanded with additional updates and reboots, including Wartune Reborn in 2019, which offered improved graphics, new content, and refined gameplay while preserving the classic features of the original browser game.